-The Tier 1 retirement plan became effective on July 1, 1975, and applies to full-time and some qualified part-time employees who were hired on or before September 29, 2012.
-Tier 1 Classic applies to employees hired on or after September 30, 2012 who are otherwise eligible for this Plan and who were active members in another California public retirement system, with which this Plan has reciprocity under Part 21 of the San José Municipal Code, prior to January 1, 2013, and who has a break in service of less than six (6) months from that covered employment and employment with the City, other than those who meet the definition of a new member as defined by Government Code Section 7522.04(f) as may be amended.
+Tier 1 Classic applies to any person accepting employment on or after September 30, 2012, who is otherwise eligible for this Plan and who was an active member in another California public retirement system, with which this Plan has reciprocity under Part 21 of the San Jose Municipal Code, prior to January 1, 2013, and who has a break in service of less than six (6) months from that covered employment and employment with the City, other than those who meet the definition of a new member as defined by Government Code Section 7522.04(f) as may be amended.
+Tier 1Classic members should refer to the Tier 1/Tier 1 Classic Handbook.